Toxic and nutritional optic neuropathy

 Toxic and nutritional optic neuropathy is a group of medical disorders defined by visual impairment due to optic nerve damage secondary to a toxic substance and/or nutritional deficiency.
-The causes of these disorders are various, but they are linked by shared signs and symptoms, which this article will describe.
+The causes of these disorders are various, but they are linked by shared signs and symptoms.
 In several of these disorders, both toxic and nutritional factors play a role, acting synergistically.

 Signs and symptoms

 Vision loss in toxic and nutritional optic neuropathy is bilateral, symmetric, painless, gradual, and progressive.
 Dyschromatopsia, a change in color vision, is often the first symptom.
 Some patients notice that certain colors, particularly red, are less bright or vivid; others have a general loss of color perception.
 Loss of visual acuity may start with a blur or haze at the point of fixation, followed by a progressive decline.
 The degree of vision loss can extend to total blindness, but a loss beyond 20/400 is rare, except in the case of methanol ingestion.
 Peripheral vision is usually spared since the pattern of loss typically involves a central or cecocentral scotoma, a visual field defect at or surrounding the point of fixation.
 This pattern can be revealed via visual field testing.

 Upon examination, the pupils usually demonstrate a normal response to light and near stimulation.
 In those who are practically blind, the pupils will be dilated with a weak or absent response to light.
 The optic disc may appear normal, swollen, or hyperemic in early stages.
 With hyperemia, disc hemorrhages may also be present.
 Continued damage to the optic nerve results in the development of optic atrophy, classically seen as temporal pallor of the optic disc.